skellis46/slipbox/pressure, stress and strain - the body in time.md

 It's a future that sounds like I, I, I. Me, me, me.
 My, my, my.

 And under such conditions of stress, strain, and pressure, if we collapse into the various and shiny short-term futures that are always pulling us, cajoling us, haunting us, then I think we fail to understand and indeed experience the body as it is, and the body as a means to be a good ancestor.
 The body de-instrumentalised is radically in the present of awareness, and is not judged or massaged for other short-term future means.
-This is a body filled with the humility of its insignificance, while profoundly aware of bodies yet to be.
+This is a body filled with the humility and dignity of its insignificance, while profoundly aware of bodies yet to be.

 The question then that each of us must ask and understand deeply -- and then ask again, and understand differently -- is, what is the fundamental purpose of one's practice?